TaylorBeck/TaylorBeck.github.io/README.md

 ### My Portfolio

-Clone this repository and replace `taylor-light.webp` with your own photo.
+Clone this repository and replace `taylor-light.webp` and `taylor-dark.webp` with your own photos (use an image background remover and add drop shadows).